SourLemonJuice/i18nglish.c/README.md

 ## What is getting Batter

 - Faster, of course.
-It's a C program not Python.
+It's a C program not Python script.
 - Yeah...
 Anyway, it's built with C.

 ## Build